Originally published at Akashic Books’ Mondays are Murder series.

 “What the fuck was that?”

-Shane’s palm shot out and cracked Scott in the sternum.
-He went stumbling backwards.
+Shane’s palm shot out, cracked Scott in the sternum and sent him stumbling backwards.

 “Boo fucking hoo,” Shane snarled.
 “You lose a semester of your life.
 That’s, what, four months?
 Not even half what I lost because of you.”
 He pointed at Scott.
 “I still owe you, bitch.”
 Then he stalked off across the silent parking lot.